-Figure 52: Remote Mounting Guidelines for Flow Switch
+Figure 38: Remote Mounting Guidelines for Flow Switch

-General The sensor tip is to be completely surrounded by the medium.
-Insertion depth of the sensor: minimum .47" in. © ≥.47" in Recommended A For horizontal pipes: mounting from the side.
-For vertical pipes: mounting in the rising pipe.
-Ge To avoid The sensor tip must not be in contact with the pipe wall.
-Do not mount in downpipes that are open at the bottom!
+Conoral The sensor tip is to be completely sur- rounded by the medium.
+Insertion depth of the sensor: minimum .47" in. © Recommended • For horizontal pipes: mounting from the side. • For vertical pipes: mounting in the rising pipe.
+To avoid • The sensor tip must not be in contact with the pipe wall. • Do not mount in downpipes that are open at the bottom!